Epistemic Bias Injection: Manipulating LLM Opinion via Selective Context Retrieval: Experiments

-\sssec{Unattacked average absolute PS (Avg. $|$PS$|$)}: This value, as reported in Tables~\ref{tab:PS} and \ref{tab:avgPS_answer}, measures the original bias level in unattacked cases.
-It also indicates whether the defender misses benign passages with strong perspectives, resulting in more neutral and ambiguous content.
-BRRA, MMR, and SMART yield lower Avg. $|$PS$|$ than No Def. for both retrieved passages and answers.
-This is because the diversity mechanism may attenuate strong perspectives.
+\sssec{Calibration based on unattacked average PS}.
+This value, as reported in the unattacked node in Fig.~\ref{fig:recall}(d) and (e), measures the original viewpoints in unattacked cases.
+Specifically, the PS values of retrieved passages and responses are close to each other in unattacked cases, indicating that the LLMs usually follow the contextual stance polarity without introducing a significant model bias.

-\sssec{PS shift caused by the attack}: The attacker intends to make the PS of the retrieved passages biased toward its desired direction (i.e., ascending direction for positive attack and descending direction for negative attack).
-We report the average PS shift (see Eq.~(\ref{eq:PSshift})) of the top-5 retrieved passages.
-The bias injection attack causes the retrievers to retrieve biased passages, and their average PS shift increases as more adversarial passages are injected (see Table~\ref{tab:PS}).
-This demonstrates the vulnerability of retrieval systems to deliberate bias manipulation through adversarial passages.
+\sssec{Epistemic bias in LLM responses}.
+As shown in Fig.~\ref{fig:recall}(d), the attacker makes the PS of the retrieved passages biased toward its desired direction (i.e., ascending direction for positive \attack\ and descending direction for negative \attack) by injecting adversarial passages.
+As observed in Fig.~\ref{fig:recall}(e), such epistemic bias of retrieval can be propagated into the LLM responses.
+This demonstrates the vulnerability of retrieval systems to deliberate \attack\ attacks through adversarial passages.

-We also report on the average PS shift of the generated answers to every question in the corpus.
-As listed in Table~\ref{tab:avgPS_answer}, the bias injection attack successfully induces PS shifts in the answers, and the magnitude of the shift increases with the number of injected adversarial passages.
-Moreover, the generated answers are positively correlated with the retrieved passages in terms of PS values.
-Fig.~\ref{fig:PScorrelation} quantifies such correlations.

-\sssec{Vulnerability across models and datasets}: A natural question arises: \emph{Does the impact of bias injection attacks remain if we switch to a different—or larger—LLM models?} To answer this, we evaluate multiple LLMs using identical retrieval contexts, thereby isolating the model’s role in absorbing contextual bias.
-Table~\ref{tab:answerPS_Models} presents representative results for the undefended retriever on WIKI-BALANCE.
+\sssec{Vulnerability across models and datasets}.
+A natural question arises: \emph{Does \attack's impact remain if we switch to a different or larger LLMs?} To answer this, we evaluate multiple LLMs using identical retrieval contexts, thereby isolating the model’s role in absorbing contextual bias.
+Fig.~\ref{fig:recall}(f) presents representative results for the undefended retriever on WIKI-BALANCE.
 Our results show that all three LLMs exhibit comparable PS shifts in their generated answers when under attack.

-The results in Table~\ref{tab:answerPS_Models} also demonstrate that our attack successfully induces PS shifts in question answering across diverse datasets.
-As the number of injected adversarial passages increases, the answers exhibit stronger bias, reflected by larger PS shifts across all the datasets.
+The results in Fig.~\ref{fig:recall}(f) also demonstrate that our attack successfully induces PS shifts in question answering across diverse datasets.
+As the number of injected adversarial passages increases, the responses exhibit stronger epistemic bias, reflected by larger PS shifts across all the datasets.
+In addition, epistemic bias is more pronounced on WIKI-BALANCE, whose questions are more open-ended than those in HotpotQA and Reddit-Dialogues.
+This aligns with the observation in Table~\ref{tab:attackratio} that a higher proportion of EBI-generated passages satisfy both the relevance and epistemic bias requirements on WIKI-BALANCE.